ibm-cloud-docs/sap/sap-datahub-provision-redhat-openshift-plan-deploy.md

 ##  Red Hat OpenShift Cluster Storage
 {: #rhos-storage}

 SAP Data Hub requires access to persistent storage that is attached to the OpenShift cluster.
 For importing, exporting, and checkpointing SAP Vora database tables, SAP Data Hub requires access to a persistent shared file system or object store.
-In the {{site.data.keyword.cloud_notm}} environment you will use {{site.data.keyword.cloud_notm}} Object Storage,
+In the {{site.data.keyword.cloud_notm}} environment you will use {{site.data.keyword.cloud_notm}} Object Storage.